About the CUIT Network

 CUIT collects and analyzes in- and out-bound Internet traffic in order to gain greater configurability and performance.
 Tools used to perform this analysis include graph generator and flow collection modules created by our own staff as CUIT open source software projects.

-To deal with the problems of abuse of Peer-to-Peer file sharing programs without unduly invading our users' privacy, we implemented an automatic rate-limiting system for users based on a usage quota.
+To address the problems of abuse of Peer-to-Peer file sharing programs without unduly invading our customers' privacy, we implemented an automatic rate-limiting system for users based on a usage quota.

 Registration and Hosting

-Registation of computer hardware addresses is optional, however, static IPs and hostnames are availble via online registration.
+Registation of computer hardware addresses is optional.
+Static IPs and hostnames are available via online registration.
+Wireless registrations are not an option at this time.